Feds require airlines to automatically refund passengers for canceled or delayed flights

 The proposal to expand the rights of wheelchair passengers will mandate enhanced training for airline employees and contractors who physically assist passengers with disabilities and handle passengers’ wheelchairs, and specify actions that airlines must take to protect passengers when a wheelchair is damaged during transport.

-This story was originally published by Virginia Mercury, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+This report was first published by Virginia Mercury, part of the States Newsroom nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Virginia Mercury maintains editorial independence.
 Contact Editor Samantha Willis for questions: info@virginiamercury.com.
-Follow Virginia Mercury on Facebook and Twitter.
+Follow Virginia Mercury on Facebook and X.

-The post Feds require airlines to automatically refund passengers for canceled or delayed flights appeared first on Iowa Capital Dispatch.
+The post Feds require airlines to automatically refund passengers for canceled or delayed flights appeared first on Louisiana Illuminator.